Interior References and Shared Mutability

 Even if resizing doesn’t move the array, we could still have a problem if the resizing shrinks the array smaller than the element we are pointing to.
 A common flavor of this problematic behavior is called iterator invalidation.

-1. After pattern matching that someInt holds a ref to an integer, we obtain a reference named someref to that reference.
+holds a ref to an integer, we obtain a reference namedsomeref

-2. We mutate someInt to now hold the integer 10.
+to now hold the integer 10. - We dereference

 This will generate a seg-fault since we are effectively dereferencing an integer as if it would be a pointer.
 In other similar situations, it is more likely to fail silently by treating a value of one type as if it had a different type (and value).